Camino Stage 5 - O Cebreiro to Santiago

 Triacastela is a town of three castles, none of which remain.
 It is an attractive stop and the guest house offers comfortable rooms.

-Make a decision today if you would like to walk the southern detour route via Samos or the northern direct route via San Xil, both options are detailed in your book.
+Make a decision today if you would like to walk the southern detour route via Samos or the northern direct route via San Xil, both options are detailed in the travel documents.

 NH Alfonso IX Hotel is located in the heart of Camino de Santiago within the urban part of the town, in incomparable natural beauty, surrounded by gardens and bordering the river, it is very close to the monumental zone and the Roman route.
 You can also enjoy the famous street of the Anticuarios, (Antique dealers).